rbiju/helicopter/README.md

-# Discovering a Novel Way to Annoy my Wife by Learning A Little Control Theory
+# Learning a Little Control Theory to Annoy/Impress my Partner

 ## Some Background